1 - 6

 See a sample banner by scrolling down the page.
 Your actual ad's size and placement on each product depends on donation amount.
 Call Mark Bell for rates at 615-295-3046.

-Don't forget -- all ads placed on journeystn.org are tax deductible!
+Don't forget -- all ads placed on journeystn.org are tax deductible, as they are part of a donation package!
 So don't wait!

 This is an excellent opportunity to show that you support local nonprofits like Journeys and to attract new business!